 Welcome to the beautiful and useful world of group theory!
-Groups are mathematical objects that describe symmetry, and they’re one of the cornerstones of modern mathematics, appearing in many places, including:
+Groups are one of the cornerstones of modern mathematics, appearing in many places, including:

 But we’ll start off simply: by looking at the symmetries of a triangle.

 A rigid transformation of an equilateral triangle maps the triangle back to itself.
 Here’s what that means, intuitively: imagine that the triangle is made of rigid plastic, and you put it on a piece of paper and draw its outline with a pen.
 A rigid transformation is a way of picking the triangle up, moving it around without bending or tearing it, and putting it back down so that it fits inside the outline you drew.

 How many rigid transformations does an equilateral triangle have?
 (Do not count transformations separately if they are equivalent.)

 What is the connection with symmetry?
 Well, when you casually say a shape has symmetry, like the capital letter A, that just means there’s a rigid transformation, horizontal reflection, that sends A to itself.
 The letter H has at least one more symmetry, because now there is another rigid transformation that sends it to itself, vertical reflection.
 We will define a symmetry of an object to be a rigid transformation from that object to itself.